 To submit an application, please email the statement, curriculum vitae, abstract and budget (items #1-4) as a single PDF or MS Word document to Harold Odden, SPA Secretary / Treasurer (OddenH@ipfw.edu).
 The letter of recommendation should also be sent as a PDF or MS Word document, but may come in a separate email.
 It is the applicant’s responsibility to insure that the letter of recommendation arrives before the deadline.

-Deadline for applicants for the 2016 AAA Annual Meeting in Minneapolis, MN: To be announced in early 2016
+Deadline for applicants for the 2017 Biennial Meeting will be announced in Spring 2016

 Interested in making a contribution?